 Hulu vs Netflix: Availability

 Netflix is available in most parts of the world — you can subscribe to the service in more than 190 countries.
-Hulu, on the other hand, is only available in the US (and US military bases) and Japan.
+Hulu, on the other hand, is only available in the US (and US military bases).
 By the looks of it, it won’t make its way to other markets anytime soon.

 Unlike Netflix, Hulu is available on the Nintendo Switch.